cypher256/java-extension-pack/README.md

 <br>

 ## Auto-Default Settings
-Entries that do not have the following configuration in the user settings are automatically set to the default values of `Extension Pack for Java Auto Config`.
-To prevent automatic setting, set the Original Default value below.
+Entries without the following configurations in the user settings are automatically set to the default values of `Extension Pack for Java Auto Config`.
+To prevent automatic configuration, set the original default values listed below.
 Note that a debug run is required to enable Hot Code Replace (Hot Deploy).

 For Included Extensions